Impulse (1974 film): Production

 The working title for the film was Want a Ride, Little Girl?
 According to the Examiner.com interview, director Grefé cast actors who were located in Miami at the time.
 He met Shatner at the airport, Bishop was Grefé's friend, and Sakata had a wrestling career there apart from appearing in the James Bond film Goldfinger.

-Filming lasted 15 days, including 12 with Shatner and final three with other actors.
+Filming lasted 15 days, including 12 with Shatner and the final three with other actors.
 During one take of the scene where Shatner's character hangs Sakata's character to death, Sakata nearly died of being accidentally hanged by tight rope.
 Fortunately, with Sakata's "superior neck development", the crew was able to save his life.
-Shatner broke his finger during the incident while supporting Sakata's weight.
+Shatner broke his finger during the incident while supporting Sakata's weight, but didn't find out until later due to his concern for Sakata.